 Sample Joining Letters for Different Roles

-When you are joining as a new employee, returning from maternity leave, or transitioning to a different department, it’s essential that your joining letter reflects the details of your role and responsibilities.
+When you join as a new employee, return from maternity leave, or transition to a different department, it’s essential that your joining letter reflects your role and responsibilities.

 Below are sample templates for different scenarios to guide you in writing your joining letter: